 - Wisdom of your friends: This is actual word of mouth, likes on social media, and similar referrals.
 In one study, referrals were 18% less likely to churn—making this super powerful.

 Give Your Readers Something Sweet For Becoming Subscribers

 3. Build Tools And Give Them Away Fo’ Free

 Click To Tweet is a popular tool that more than 15,000 WordPress blogs use to increase the number of social shares for their blog posts.
 Those who use it love it to add functional visual breaks into their content while increasing their shares and traffic.
 Win-win-win.

 We knew content itself was an awesome way to help people out, but man, that tool was pretty awesome.
 So, naturally, we took our own medicine and repeated our success.

-Next came the headline analyzer, aiming to take our research of more than 1 million headlines and making it into an actionable tool bloggers and content marketers could use to get more traffic and attention for every piece of content they publish.
+Next came the headline analyzer, aiming to take our research of more than 1 million headlines and making it into an actionable tool content marketers could use to get more traffic and attention for every piece of content they publish.

 Today, the headline analyzer is the #1 search result in Google for the term, is our #1 source for new traffic and pageviews, and contributes more new subscribers to our content than any other source.

 We wrote a blog post to complement the analyzer and offer a free tear sheet of the words you can use to get a better score.
 Oh, and we made it difficult to pass up on the download: